MIT-Bilab/vo-autoexpose/README.md

 Dowload and installation instructions can be found at: http://opencv.org. **Requires at least 3.2.0 (default with ROS melodic installation)**.

 ## Eigen3
-Download and install instructions can be found at: http://eigen.tuxfamily.org. **Requires at least 3.1.0**.
+Download and install instructions can be found at: http://eigen.tuxfamily.org. **Requires at least 3.1.0.
+Tested with Eigen 3.3.4.**.

 ## ROS
 The algorithm was tested with ROS Melodic.
 Follow download and installation instructions at: http://wiki.ros.org/melodic.